-Good water balance basically ensures good cellular function and that’s it’s true, if-not-hidden benefit.
+Good water balance basically ensures good cellular function and that’s a true, if-not-hidden benefit.

-Hydration does not necessarily directly contribute to muscle mass gains or fat loss.
+Hydration does not directly contribute to muscle mass gains or fat loss.

 The only way to gain muscle is to create a slight energy surplus combined with consistent progressive resistance training stimulus.
-You gain good weight by stimulating muscles regularly and having the energy (and protein) available to build those muscles.
+You gain good weight by stimulating muscles regularly and having the energy (and sufficient protein remember) available to build those muscles.

 The only way to lose weight is to create an energy deficit.
-You lose weight by creating an energy balance, that’s what does it.
+You maintain weight by creating an energy balance, that’s what does it.
 Not water intake.

 Water has no inherent caloric or energy value to the human body but it’s still a very important consideration.
 Especially for ‘healthy living’ and ‘sport or exercise performance.’

 Hydration is highly important for renal (kidney) health.
 A moderate consistent dehydration is a known contributor to painful kidney stones.

 And of course dehydration at ~10% can cause death!
 Yikes…

 Don’t try to go a few days without water.
 Mmm..kay?
 We’d all like you to stay alive.

 - Non-Caloric Substitution